-What type of hook gives you the best chance of grabbing that precious attention?
-There are hundreds to target, of course, as diagramed in Robert Plutchik’s Wheel of Emotions:
+What type of hook provides the best chance of grabbing attention?
+There are dozens of emotions to target, of course.
+Primary emotions are diagrammed in Robert Plutchik’s Wheel of Emotions:

 This may be the most powerful motivator.
 Television newscasts rely on this to attract viewers with terrifying teases.